w4rlock999/ThePrinceGPT/README.md

 The "The Prince" by Machiavelli - ChatGPT Integration Project aims to provide users with an interactive platform to explore and analyze the classic work "The Prince" written by Niccolò Machiavelli.
 By integrating the powerful language model ChatGPT, users can query specific paragraphs from "The Prince" and receive detailed explanations and deeper insights into the text.

+## Getting Started

+You only need 3 steps to run this, you need your own OpenAI API Key.

+1. Fork this Repl
+2. Add your OpenAI API Key into Secret, and named it "API_KEY" (without quote, all caps)
+3. Press the run button on top, copy and paste the address on the webview in a new tab!

+Enjoy!

 ## Features

 - **Paragraph Query**: Users can input a specific paragraph or section from "The Prince" that they want to understand better.